Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 Many patients who experienced these side effects had to undergo corrective surgery to remove the patch and avoid further injury.
 However, surgery increases the risk of infection, excessive bleeding and injury to nearby organs and tissues.

 Have you suffered side effects after being implanted with Ethicon Physiomesh?
-The experienced personal injury lawyers at O’Connor, Acciani & Levy may be able to file an Ethicon Physiomesh lawsuit.
+The experienced Cincinnati lawyers at O’Connor, Acciani & Levy may be able to file an Ethicon Physiomesh lawsuit.

 Since this product was approved in 2010, the FDA has received more than 600 reports of adverse events related to these patches.

 Multiple studies have bolstered the connection between Ethicon Physiomesh and dangerous side effects and complications.

 In a randomized study published in the spring of 2016, researchers studied 50 patients implanted with Physiomesh and 50 patients implanted with Ventralight patches.
 They discovered that 20 percent of Physiomesh patients developed hernias while none of the Ventralight patients did.
 Researchers concluded that elastic mesh may be a safer alternative for laparoscopic hernia repair.

 A June 2016 study revealed that Physiomesh patients suffered more hernias regardless of the technique used to implant the device.

 In August 2016, researchers published a study comparing Physiomesh to two other hernia patches.
 They found that the other two patches were more effective in supporting damaged tissue to help the hernia heal.
 The study also revealed that Physiomesh caused more patients to suffer seromas than the other two patches.

 In April of 2016, the first Ethicon Physiomesh lawsuit was filed by a man who alleged he developed an intestinal fistula and multiple abscesses after being implanted with a patch to repair a hernia.